The Last of the Mohicans (1992 film): Plot

 Hawkeye and the militiamen confront Munro about the agreement with Webb that the militiamen could leave to protect their homesteads if they were threatened.
-After Heyward deliberately lies about the massacre at the farm, Munro refuses to honor the agreement.
+After Heyward lies about the massacre at the farm, Munro refuses to honor the agreement.
 Hawkeye helps the men sneak away, and is arrested for sedition and sentenced to hang.
 In a parley with French General Louis-Joseph de Montcalm, when Munro learns that Webb will send no reinforcements, he is forced to accept Montcalm's terms of surrender, which include the promise that the British can leave the fort honorably with their arms.
-Magua is furious because he bears a personal grudge against Munro, whom he blames for the murder of his family and his own enslavement by the Mohawks; Montcalm tacitly agrees to allow Magua to attack the British once they have left the fort.
+Magua is furious because he bears a personal grudge against Munro, whom he blames for the murder of his family and his own enslavement by the Mohawk; Montcalm tacitly agrees to allow Magua to attack the British once they have left the fort.

 Once Munro, his soldiers, and the civilians (with Hawkeye still a prisoner) have left the fort and traveled some distance, Huron warriors led by Magua attack and massacre them.
 Munro's horse is killed by Magua and falls on top of him, trapping him; Magua promises him that he will kill his daughters and then cuts out his heart.
-Chingachgook and Uncas free Hawkeye, and they fight their way out of the massacre, taking Cora, Alice, and Heyward via canoe across a lake and down river.
+Chingachgook and Uncas free Hawkeye, and they fight their way out of the massacre, taking Cora, Alice, and Heyward via canoe across a lake and downriver.
 They hide in a cave behind a waterfall, but Magua and the Hurons find them.
 Before Hawkeye, Uncas and Chingachgook escape by leaping from the waterfall, Hawkeye tells Cora to stay alive and swears that he will find her.

-Magua takes his three prisoners to a Huron settlement, with Hawkeye, Chingachgook and Uncas in pursuit.
+Magua takes his three prisoners to a Huron settlement, with Hawkeye, Chingachgook, and Uncas in pursuit.
 While Magua is addressing a sachem, Hawkeye walks in unarmed for a parley to plead for their lives.
 The sachem rules that Heyward is to be returned to the British, Alice be given to Magua for the wrongs done to him by Munro, and Cora be burned alive.
 Magua is enraged at the sachems claim that his actions show that his way is not the true Huron way and at his decision about the captives; he storms off with his warriors, taking Alice with them.
 Although Hawkeye is told he may leave in peace for his bravery, he offers to take Cora's place.
 Heyward, who is acting as interpreter, instead tells the Hurons to take his own life for Cora's.
 As Hawkeye is leaving the village with Cora, he shoots Heyward, who is being burned alive, as an act of mercy.